 Librería: Grand Eagle Retail, Bensenville, IL, Estados Unidos de America

 Hardcover.
 Condición: new.
 Hardcover.
 Written for graduate students and advanced undergraduates in computer science, A Second Course in Formal Languages and Automata Theory treats topics in the theory of computation not usually covered in a first course.
 After a review of basic concepts, the book covers combinatorics on words, regular languages, context-free languages, parsing and recognition, Turing machines, and other language classes.
 Many topics often absent from other textbooks, such as repetitions in words, state complexity, the interchange lemma, 2DPDAs, and the incompressibility method, are covered here.
 The author places particular emphasis on the resources needed to represent certain languages.
 The book also includes a diverse collection of more than 200 exercises, suggestions for term projects, and research problems that remain open.
 This graduate textbook covers topics in the theory of computation not usually covered in a first course.
 It explains combinatorics on words, regular languages, context-free languages, parsing and recognition, Turing machines, and other language classes, repetitions in words, state complexity, the interchange lemma, 2DPDAs, and more.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Nº de ref. del artículo: 9780521865722

 Cantidad disponible: 1 disponibles